drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Separation Between Active and Inactive Molecules
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-As shown in the previous view, the active molecules have the carboxy group much closer to the &beta;-lactam amide function than the three inactive geometries.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/separation-between-active-inactive-molecules-10ca0204'><i class='fa fa-play' aria-hidden='true'></i></button>As shown in the previous view, the active molecules have the carboxy group much closer to the &beta;-lactam amide function than the three inactive geometries.
 The distance between the oxygen &beta;-lactam amide and the carbon carboxy group was found to be a measure of activity.
 All active compounds have a distance of 3.0-3.9 &#8491;, whereas inactive compounds have a distance of more than 4.1 &#8491;.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer